BryanLong14/Capstone-Proposal/readme.md

 ## Prioritized Feature list

-[^1] National Institute of Allergy and Infectious Diseases, National Institutes of Health.
+[^1][^1]National Institute of Allergy and Infectious Diseases, National Institutes of Health.
 Report of the NIH Expert Panel on Food Allergy Research.
 2006.